GSA-TTS/identity-handbook/_articles/platform-gitlab-prod-deploy.md

   the `deploy_production` job.
 It will say it needs approval, so go click on the link for that and approve it in the environments page under the `production` environment.
 * The jobs should run to deploy the system and then the `test_production` job should run.
+  Not sure why, but you may need to click on the play buttons for these post-deploy jobs, even though they aren't marked as manual jobs.
 * The test job should indicate that everything went out OK, but it's never bad to check it out yourself and make sure that jobs are working and the UI is happy, etc.